dinhomathias/Amc/Code-snippets.md

 ```
 This is especially useful if put inside a helper method like `get_data_buttons` to work on dynamic data and updating the menu according to user input.

 Replace the `...` in above snippet by an appropriate argument, as indicated in the [InlineKeyboardButton documentation](https://python-telegram-bot.readthedocs.io/en/latest/telegram.inlinekeyboardbutton.html).
+If you want to use `KeyboardButtons`, use `ReplyKeyboardMarkup` instead of `InlineKeyboardMarkup`.

 #### Simple way of restarting the bot